williamgilpin/portbalance/README.md

 Notes:

+Only Python 3 is currently supported, due to limitations on API availability.
 The following packages are required and may be installed

 + numpy
 + matplotlib